gbgabiola/notes/quotes.md

 > "Good performance is about the capacity to focus and concentrate." - Betty Buckley

 > "Balance is not something you find, it's something you create." - Jana Kingsford

+> "You can't use up creativity.
+The more you use, the more you have." - Maya Angelou

+> "People who are crazy enough to think they can change the world, are the ones who do." - Apple Computers

 ## Inspiration